PowerAuth Networking SDK for Apple platforms

 SSL validation

-The SDK uses default system handling of the SSL errors.
-To be able to ignore SSL errors (for example when your test server does not have a valid SSL certificate) or implement your own SSL pinning, you can configure WPNConfig.sslValidation property to get your desired behavior.
+The SDK uses the system’s default handling of SSL errors.
+To ignore SSL errors (for example, when your test server does not have a valid SSL certificate) or implement your own SSL pinning, configure the WPNConfig.sslValidation property.

 Possible values are:

-• sslPinning(_ provider: WPNPinningProvider) - Validates the server certificate with your own logic.
+default- Uses default URLSession handling.noValidation- Trust HTTPS connections with invalid certificates.sslPinning(_ provider: WPNPinningProvider)- Validates the server certificate with your own logic.

 Error Handling

-Every error produced by this library is of a WPNError type.
+Every error produced by this library is of type WPNError.
 This error contains the following information:

 WPNErrorReason

-Each WPNError has a reason property for why the error was created.
-Such reason can be useful when you’re creating for example a general error handling or reporting, or when you’re debugging the code.
+Each WPNError has a reason property that explains why the error was created.
+This can be useful when you are creating, for example, general error-handling or reporting logic, or when you are debugging the code.

 General errors